Market Readiness Assistance Grant (MRA Grant) – Globalisation

 The claim process can take up to two months after project completion.

-A company has the opportunity to submit multiple applications for MRA grants, as the number of applications is not restricted.
+Singapore SME has the opportunity to submit multiple applications for MRA grants, as the number of applications is not restricted.
 However, it is important to note that each grant can only be utilised for a single activity and for a duration of up to 12 months.

 Eligible companies may also apply for additional grants concurrently, including the Enterprise Development Grant (EDG).